With spring training looming, players’ union likely to reject MLB’s pitch for a delay

 The flurry of discussions comes at the end of a winter of sputtering, intermittent talks between the sides, and at a time when equipment trucks are arriving at spring training camps in Arizona and Florida and when players, especially pitchers, have paid for spring training rentals and ramped up their throwing programs in anticipation of an on-time start.

-The league’s proposal for a delay would require those players to dial back their preparation, then start up again for what would be a March 22 opening of camps, with the regular season scheduled to begin April 28.
+MLB’s proposal for a delay would require those players to dial back their preparation, then start up again for what would be a March 22 opening of camps, with the regular season scheduled to begin April 28.

-Arizona currently has the nation’s highest rate of new covid infections, although officials there have said they expect case numbers to drop significantly over the next month or so — projections that suggest a delay makes sense.
+Arizona has the nation’s highest rate of new coronavirus infections, although officials there have said they expect case numbers to drop significantly over the next month or so — projections that suggest a delay makes sense.

 Players, however, point to the fact the NFL has navigated its season, and the NBA and NHL are well into theirs — with all three leagues permitting fans at varying levels.